The WoW Warrior Guide

 Dwarves - Shortness is a virtue?
 Is a digging tool your favorite weapon?
 Do you live for the smell of baking ore in the morning?

 - Stoneform removes bleeds, poisons, and diseases which gives Dwarves much needed PvP utility against Rogues, Druids, and other bleed using classes.
-It also reduces damage by 10% which has PvP use and is nice at times in PvE.
+It also reduces damage by 10% which has PvP use and is nice at various times in PvE.

 - Increased Archeology Skill